peterprescott/lit-review/md/blank.md

 classifications, which have now become well-estalished; consideration of the second leads us to a survey of the intrinsic problems of the areal zone design, and a deeper consideration of neighbourhood dynamics and ontology.
-Finally, we review developments in the techniques of areal interpolation of data from some original geographic frame of reference to an alternative geography.
 We conclude by summarizing the specific research goals resulting from our review of the literature.

 # The Ubiquity of Locational Inference